jcanque777/aws_redshift_ud/README.md

 ## Conclusion
-The project was a great way to navigate the AWS Redshift and S3.
+The project was a great way to navigate the Amazon Redshift and S3.
 The creation of staging tables allows raw data to be converted to the right formats for insertion into database tables.
 Sparkify can now grow data, save onto S3, and update their tables as quick as they prefer through AWS infrastructure.
 Analysts can now pull pull data directly from Redshift.